 If you've spotted a fashion item on Amazon that you'd like to buy, do some comparison shopping first.
 As long as it's not a hot-ticket item that may sell out fast, you may want to wait until another retailer selling the same item has a sale (for example, an end-of-season clearance) or offers an online discount code, James recommends.

 Buying electronics, such as laptops, digital cameras or televisions, on Amazon can be tricky -- whether you buy directly from Amazon or from a third-party seller on Amazon Marketplace.
-Unlike at a bricks-and-mortar retailer, you can't physically see or touch a desired item before buying it online.
-You also don’t have the luxury of being able to ask a customer service representative any questions in person about the product.
+Unlike at brick-and-mortar retailers, you can't physically see or touch a desired item online before buying it.
+You also don't have the luxury of being able to ask a customer service representative any questions in person about the product.

 The purchasing decision becomes even trickier with off-brand electronics, which don't have the reputation and reliability that come with name brands.
 As such, you run the risk of purchasing sight unseen a poor-quality product with a short lifespan.
 It may be worth the peace of mind to buy pricey electronics from a big-box retailer, where you can ask questions and get immediate assistance if there's a problem with the purchase.